Order of the Condor of the Andes

-The Order of the Condor of the Andes (La Orden del Cóndor de los Andes) is a state decoration of the Plurinational State of Bolivia instituted on 12 April 1925.
-The Order is awarded for exceptional merit, either civil or military, shown by Bolivians or foreign nationals.
-There are six grades: Grand Collar, Grand Cross, Grand Officer, Commander, Officer, and Knight.
+The Order of the Condor of the Andes (Orden del Cóndor de los Andes; OCA) is the highest state decoration of the Plurinational State of Bolivia.
+The award is bestowed by decision of the president of Bolivia for exceptional merit shown by Bolivian or foreign nationals, and can be conferred to both civilian and military personnel.
+It was established on 12 April 1925.